serginator/cv/README.md

 ## init repo
 `npm install`

+## generate all, then generate html to use other template and deploy to ghpages and jsonformat.org
+`npm run full`

 ## generate all formats
 `npm start`
 To generate all resumes.
 It uses theme configured in `config` file.